Resumo

 Investigações a serem consideradas

-- direct antiglobulin test (Coombs)
+- direct antiglobulin test (Coombs')

-- creatinine, BUN
+- creatinine, urea

 - LFTs